GoogleChrome/developer.chrome.com/site/en/blog/devtools-engineering-7/index.md

 more readable stacktraces and disassembly.

-When there is no type information available, it might be hard to inspect any values besides the primitives – for example, pointers will show up as regular integers, with no way of knowing what's stored behind them in memory.
+When there is no type information available, it might be hard to inspect any values besides the primitives-for example, pointers will show up as regular integers, with no way of knowing what's stored behind them in memory.

 ### Memory inspection {: #memory-inspector }

-Previously, you could only expand the WebAssembly memory object – represented by `env.memory` in the **Scope** view – to look up individual bytes.
+Previously, you could only expand the WebAssembly memory object – represented by `env.memory` in the **Scope** view-to look up individual bytes.
 This worked in some trivial scenarios, but wasn't particularly convenient to expand and didn't allow to reinterpret data in formats other than byte values.
 We've added a new feature to help